 For the braking operation in Dynamic Braking, the motor is connected in two ways.

 Firstly the separately excited or shunt motor can be connected either as a separately excited generator, where the flux is kept constant.
 The second way is that it can be connected to a self-excited shunt generator, with the field winding in parallel with the armature.
-The connection diagram of Dynamic Braking of separately excited DC motor is shown below.
-When the machine works in the motoring mode.
+The connection diagram of Dynamic Braking of separately excited DC motor is shown below:

-The connection diagram of Dynamic Braking of DC Shunt Motor is shown below.
+The connection diagram of the Dynamic Braking of DC Shunt Motor is shown below: